Latest update September 23, 2020

 You may also wish to use our series of checklists, compiled and up to date for current requirements in Victorian workplaces:

 HSRs have a right to:

 - be consulted when your employer is developing and implementing measures to control the risk of COVID-19 (See: Duty to Consult).
-As restrictions are lifted, HSRs must be consulted on return to work arrangements and measures the employer will take.
+As restrictions are lifted in some areas, HSRs must be consulted on return to work arrangements and measures the employer will take.
+For workplaces that have had to develop and implement a COVID Safe plan, the HSR must be consulted and involved in its development, implementation and subsequent amendments.
 Download this form to use during meetings with the employer, to take note of where agreement has been reached and where it has not.

 - get outside assistance such as contacting your union

 - issue a Provisional Improvement Notice (PIN) if your employer fails to: